henrygbell/CS230_auto_EM/README.md

 `quantem` is not currently on PyPi and requires cloning the directory and installing to the local virtual environment: https://github.com/electronmicroscopy/quantem/tree/tomography.

+All work performed here was done using a local GPU cluster on 1 NVIDIA L40s GPU.

 See requirements.txt for core Python deps.